aws-samples/shopfloor-connectivity/docs/README.md

 If value is true then the value on which the filter is applied is only included if it not the only value for that source.

-If value is false then the value on thich the filter is applied is only included if it is the only value for that source.
+If value is false then the value on which the filter is applied is only included if it is the only value for that source.

 All the operators above can be combined using the ***and*** and ***or*** operator, which take filter or a list of